 Solution: Decrease frustrations.
 This involves creating better impulse control through obedience training and listening skills.
 Training a dog a leave it cue is the ideal cue to use in this situation because it will be a cue that involves “stop doing what you’re doing and look at me”, then it is up to the owner to reward the dog and take them away from the situation or to allow the dog to see what they want as long as they are quiet and acting appropriately.

-Does your barking dog need to burn some energy at the park but you worry about dirtying up your car afterwards?
+Does your barking dog need to burn some energy at the park but you worry about dirtying up your car afterward?
 Check out our great car seat covers and never worry about taking your pup to the park again!